Sikatram/iot-gas-station-analysis/README.txt

 Each file's time spans approximately 20 minutes

-Two files were generated at Mobil stations -- (one in downtown San Diego and one in the San Diego county's outskirts) The other file, varso_gas.csv, was generated in a rural area and not as commercial as the Mobil brand
+Two files were generated at Mobil stations -- (one in downtown San Diego and one in San Diego County's outskirts) The other file, varso_gas.csv, was generated in a rural area and not as commercial as the Mobil brand

 Run $python main.py to see results